 ARTICLES

-Debut of "Kakuuchi" in Obihiro!
-A weekend of enjoying sake at "Kumada Shoten" which stocks local sake from 22 breweries nationwide
+Make your "Kakuuchi" debut in Obihiro!
+A weekend of enjoying sake at Kumada Shoten, which stocks local sake from 22 breweries across Japan

-When it comes to local sake and Japanese sake in Obihiro, Kumada Shoten is the place to go
+When it comes to local sake and Japanese sake in Obihiro, Kumada Shoten is the place to go.

-"Tokachi Jin no Sake Kumada Shoten" in Obihiro is a "local sake select shop" that was created by renovating an old warehouse.
-The shop owner, Tomomichi Kumada, has built up a trust by visiting breweries all over the country, and now carries over 250 types of sake from 22 breweries.
-The lineup is rich in variety and comes in a wide range of prices, including Oshinshu (Nagano), Kubota (Niigata), and Dassai (Yamaguchi).
-They have also recently started carrying the popular Niida Honke sake.
+Tokachi Jin no Sake Kumada Shoten in Obihiro is a local sake select shop that was created in a renovated old warehouse.
+Owner Tomomichi Kumada has built up a reputation by visiting breweries across the country, and now stocks over 250 varieties of sake from 22 breweries.
+The lineup is rich in variety and covers a wide range of prices, including Oshinshu (Nagano), Kubota (Niigata), and Dassai (Yamaguchi).
+They have also recently started stocking Niida Honke sake, which has become popular.

 There are three types of sake lees snack crackers in collaboration with Oshinshu.
 From 594 yen